dimamik/learn_elixir/Readme.md

 - Please, commit the initial `mix new ...` run separately so we know which changes are generated, and which are yours.

-## Adanced version of the project - YouTube in LiveView -> LiveTube
+## Advanced version of the project - YouTube in LiveView -> LiveTube

 In more advanced version of the project we will be building a YouTube alternative, which primary functionalities will include: